Cleveland: Literature

-The city has a thriving literary and poetry community, with regular poetry readings at bookstores, coffee shops, and various other venues.
-In 1925, Soviet futurist poet Vladimir Mayakovsky came to Cleveland and gave a "fiery poetry recitation" to the city's ethnic working class, as part of his trip to the United States.
+Cleveland has a thriving literary and poetry community, with regular poetry readings at bookstores, coffee shops, and various other venues.
+In 1925, Russian Futurist poet Vladimir Mayakovsky came to Cleveland and gave a poetry recitation to the city's ethnic working class, as part of his trip to America.
 The Cleveland State University Poetry Center serves as an academic center for poetry in the city.